Can Your Local Business Succeed Without SEO in 2022?

-As a small business owner, you have probably been cold contacted and approached about SEO, or Search Engine Optimization.
-In a nutshell, SEO is the process of getting your website and business ranked higher in Google so that when people search for a something related to your business (plumber, lawyer, etc.), your business will be one of the first search results, increasing organic customer growth.
+As a small business owner, you have probably been cold-contacted and approached about SEO or Search Engine Optimization.
+In a nutshell, SEO is the process of getting your website and business ranked higher in Google so that when people search for something related to your business (plumber, lawyer, etc.), your business will be one of the first search results, increasing organic customer growth.

 SEO’s popularity has increased tremendously over the last several years and so a question that you have probably asked yourself is “Do I really need SEO?” or “Is SEO something that I even need to worry about?”
 If you are a local business owner, I will attempt to answer these questions for you.